Support on Campus:

 For more information, see their website.

-Norris Health Center: UWM Norris Health Center provides medical care for students, including Covid testing as well as limited counseling and psychiatric care.
+SHAW: UWM Student Health and Wellness Center provides medical care for students, including Covid testing as well as limited counseling and psychiatric care.
 Details about their services and Covid safety procedures can be found on their website.

 American Indian Student Center: AISC provides assistance with the financial aid process, scholarship and internship info, assistance with tribal funding paperwork, connection to both campus and community resources, volunteer opportunities, social events, potlucks, resource library, as well as educational programming.
 See more information on their website, here.